 If there is anything I put up on this web site that needs correcting or that you would like me to remove, please let me know.
 If you would like me to transfer a memorial to you, please let me know.
 Be sure you are logged in and then use the edit tab.
 With the exception of my own family's memorials, I would be happy to make the transfer.

 Through Find A Grave I've been privileged to come in contact with some really wonderful people.
 This is a team effort and it is amazing how this database has grown.
 It is fun, even though it can occasionally be awkward when I tell someone I take tombstone pictures. :-) There have been many kind e-mails and public messages.
 While it is always nice to get a pat on the back, that is not why I do it.
 I do it in the hopes that what I do might help others as much as the work of others has helped me.
-Over the years there have been a few disagreements, very few, and some questions.
-With an exchange of private e-mails disagreements get worked out and questions get answered.
+Over the years there have been a few disagreements, very few.
+With an exchange of private e-mails disagreements usually get worked out.
 That is part of the teamwork.
-But I find public messages that are not polite to be uncalled for, particularly when there is no available option to respond.
+But I find public messages that are not polite to be uncalled for.
 I was raised to believe that you praise in public and criticize in private.
-So, if we disagree about something, e-mail me.
-We will work it out.

 |Find A Grave Friends|